“It Costs Too Much” Top Things People Stopped Buying Due To Rampant Inflation

 Photo Credit: 4 PM production via Shutterstock.com.

 Even the quintessential stay-at-home hobby is too expensive.
-People can no longer afford a $70 game and instead play hand-me-downs from family or buy used online.
+People can no longer afford a $70 game and instead play hand-me-downs from family or buy used games online.

 Medical Care